-Policy 1.12: Encourage integration between passenger transport services and with other transport modes, especially walking and cycling but also cars (through park'n'ride and passenger drop-off facilities).
+Policy 1.12 Encourage better integration between passenger transport services as well as between passenger transport and other transport modes, especially walking and cycling but also cars (through park'n'ride and passenger drop-off facilities).

 Passenger transport services cannot be provided between every origin and every destination for all journeys.
 It is therefore often necessary for people to change between passenger transport services and other modes as part of a journey.
 Making these changes as easy as possible is important if people are going to choose to use passenger transport.